Hollund Industrial Marine, Inc. (OTCMKTS:HIMR) Short Interest Up 8,666.7% in February

-Hollund Industrial Marine, Inc. (OTCMKTS:HIMR) was the recipient of a significant growth in short interest in the month of February.
-As of February 12th, there was short interest totalling 26,300 shares, a growth of 8,666.7% from the January 28th total of 300 shares.
-Based on an average trading volume of 48,778,900 shares, the days-to-cover ratio is presently 0.0 days.
+Hollund Industrial Marine, Inc. (OTCMKTS:HIMR) saw a large increase in short interest in the month of February.
+As of February 12th, there was short interest totalling 26,300 shares, an increase of 8,666.7% from the January 28th total of 300 shares.
+Based on an average trading volume of 48,778,900 shares, the short-interest ratio is currently 0.0 days.

 About Hollund Industrial Marine